hyperledger/fabric/docs/source/write_first_app.rst

 the ledger.
 A function that will query all the cars, ``queryAllCars``, is pre-loaded in the app, so we can simply run the program as is:

+.. note:: If you're running on MacOS, you need to edit the content of the variable
+          `network_url` in the query.js and replace `localhost` with the IP address of the VM used by Docker.
+Use `docker-machine env` to find this value

 .. code:: bash

   node query.js